tobifinn/torch-assimilate/README.rst

 At the moment this package is only available at pypi-test.

 This package is programmed in python 3.6 and should be working with all `python versions > 3.3`.
-Additional requirements are tensorflow and xarray.
+Additional requirements are pytorch and xarray.

+PyTorch needs to be additionally installed because of different possible versions.
+In following CPU-based installation for linux is shown.

 via conda (recommended):
 ^^^^^^^^^^^^^^^^^^^^^^^^